ridhwandll/ridhwandll.github.io/RidSite/content/posts/TheLastRun02.md

 <br>

-Anyeays, hopefully reading all these after 2 months will be worth it.
+Anyways, hopefully reading all these after 2 months will be worth it.
 Will be managing my leisure by shitposting on my website (RidDiary section), let's see if I can hit 12hours per day.